 If someone is significantly overweight, it is the internal fat that prevents me from being able to optimally tighten the abdominal wall.
 If the abdominal wall cannot be maximally tightened, abdominal fullness will remain.
 In this situation, additional weight loss will improve the results.

-The first two segments of the video are now posted on the San Francisco Plastic Surgery Blog.
+The three segments of the Tummy Tuck Video are now posted on the San Francisco Plastic Surgery Blog.
 Here is the link to Tummy Tuck (Abdominoplasty) San Francisco Video – Part 1 of 3; here is the link to Tummy Tuck (Abdominoplasty) San Francisco Video – Part 2 of 3; and here is the link to Tummy Tuck (Abdominoplasty) San Francisco Video – Part 3 of 3.
+Happy viewing.